-Quiz (Two Part) 10%
+Quiz 5%

+Two Lab Quizzes 10%

-Fourth Hour Assignments 5%
+Fourth Hour Assignment

-Term Project 15%
+Term Project

-Lab Exam 20%
+Lab Exam 15%

 Midterm Exam 25%

 Final Exam 25%

-$1\overline{00\%}$
+100%

-The lab portion of the course includes the lab portion of the quiz, the term project, the fourth hour assignments, and the lab exam.
+The lab portion of the course includes the lab quizzes, the fourth hour assignments, the term project, and the lab exam.
 A passing grade (50% or more) is required on the lab portion of the course for the student to obtain a passing grade for the entire course.